Racial Equity ∙ COVID Recovery ∙ Public Health

 Treat Gun Violence Like the Public Health Crisis it Is

-Research demonstrates that gun violence is best understood and treated as a public health challenge.
+Research and lived experience has increasingly framed gun violence as a public health crisis - a Yang administration would treat it as such.
 Communities of color have had to bear the brunt of the rise in gun violence since the pandemic, and our approach to solving gun violence must have a racial equity lens.
 Cure Violence and other gun violence intervention programs are among our most important tools to curb gun violence.
 The Cure Violence program recruits and supports trusted, credible community messengers to interrupt violence before it begins, and mediate conflict when it arises.
 A Yang administration will scale up Cure Violence so that every neighborhood with significant gun violence is covered.

 When an incidence of gun violence occurs - be it between community members, at the hands of police, or in a domestic dispute - communities also need to be supported through the trauma that results.
 The Yang Administration will invest in coordinated responses by community based organizations, mental health providers and hospitals to violence and support restorative justice practitioners, following the innovative strategies of organizations like Common Justice.